joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-09-25-creature-letters.md

 ## Solution

-The number of letters D expects is equal to
+The number of letters David expects is equal to

 $$
   \langle L\rangle = \frac12\langle L\rvert\text{monster by day }N\rangle + \frac12\langle L\rvert\text{no monster by day }N\rangle,
 $$

-the average of the number of letters received when the monster is seen by day $N$ and the average number of letters received when the monster is not seen by day $N.$
+the average of the expected number of letters received when the monster is seen by day $N$ and the expected number of letters received when the monster is not seen by day $N.$

 ### No cutoff

-If G didn't put a cutoff on the number of days he's willing to wait, then D would expect to receive $\langle L\rangle_\text{no cutoff} = 1/p$ letters altogether.
+If Graydon didn't put a cutoff on the number of days he's willing to wait, then David would expect to receive $\langle L\rangle_\text{no cutoff} = 1/p$ letters altogether.

 Likewise, $\langle L\rvert\text{no monster by day }N\rangle_\text{no cutoff} = N + \langle L\rangle_\text{no cutoff},$ since our fortunes after day $N$ are not effected by our efforts before day $N.$

 ### Yes cutoff

-When there's a cutoff, $\langle L\rvert\text{no monster by day }N\rangle_\text{cutoff}$ is equal to $N,$ the number of letters sent by the time G gives up.
+When there's a cutoff, $\langle L\rvert\text{no monster by day }N\rangle_\text{cutoff}$ is equal to $N,$ the number of letters sent by the time Graydon gives up.

 ### Putting it together